entitylabs/image-mod-app/README.md

 # image-mod-app
-A quick POC of how to enable user to draw free lies/select sections on image
+A quick POC of how to enable user to draw shapes on image

 In order to draw free shape on the panel/image click on two points on the screen and a line will be drawn between those points.